Rollup and global report suites

 Definitions of Report Suite Types

 Global report suite : Implementation is altered to send image requests across domains into a single global report suite.
 If hits are also sent to individual report suites, this practice is known as multi-suite tagging.

 Rollup report suite : Created in Admin Tools.
 Takes the sum of each metric at the end of every day.

 - Rollups are free to use and do not increase server call usage.

 - Rollups provide total data, but do not report individual values in reports.
 For example, eVar1 values are not included, but its aggregate total can be.

-- Rollup aggregation happens on a nightly basis.
+- Rollups run on a nightly basis.

 - When adding a report suite to an existing rollup, historical data is not included in the rollup.